tshepang/blog/content/computing/my current desktop setup.rst

-With recent Debian GNOME updates, something got broken enough that I could not login to my account when using GDM.
+With recent Debian GNOME updates, something got broken enough that I could not login to my account.
 I saw this as a good opportunity to finally try something other than GNOME as my primary environment on my home machine.
 I have before tinkered with other GUI environments (XFCE, KDE 3, FluxBox, LXDE, and most recently, Window